AventusDAO/avn-gateway-api/README.md

 }
 ```

-#### getStakingAccountInfo
+#### getAccountAvtInfo
-Returns a breakdown of the staking status of a given AvN account
+Returns a breakdown of the current AVT utilisation in a given AvN account

 **REQUEST** \
 `POST https://AVN-API-URL/query`